 Inflammation is a primary factor, Dr. Morton adds.
 “It’s hard to establish if it’s the chicken or the egg.
 Does inflammation lead to more weight or does more weight lead to more inflammation?
 The answer is, probably, both.”

 Is weight loss necessary and possible?

-Losing five or 10 pounds during the pandemic is entirely possible, says Dr. Morton.
+Losing five or 10 pounds is entirely possible, says Dr. Morton.
 He advises starting by stepping on the scale at least once a week.
 Having spoken to patients during telehealth visits in the past few months, he says, “I was surprised at how few patients have weighed themselves.
 Weighing yourself is both therapeutic and diagnostic.”
 The National Weight Loss Registry, which tracks people who have lost significant weight and maintained the loss, has shown that people who weigh themselves are more likely to keep their weight down, he says.